Engineering firm Cummins sees diverse suppliers as a key source of innovation.

 Ford said data from the process showed a disproportionate amount of innovation came from diverse groups.
 “It works as a tool for bringing in innovation,” he said.

-Ford will be discussing Cummins’ Innovation Gateway at the CIPS Breakfast Briefing on Strategic Sourcing this Friday at the Park Plaza, Westminster Bridge, London.
+Ford will be discussing Cummins’ Innovation Gateway at the CIPS Business Briefing on Strategic Sourcing this Friday at the Park Plaza, Westminster Bridge, London.